Guangzhou: Imperial China

 Following the Portuguese conquest of the Melaka Sultanate, Rafael Perestrello traveled to Guangzhou as a passenger on a native junk in 1516.
 His report induced Fernão Pires de Andrade to sail to the city with eight ships the next year, but De Andrade's exploration was understood as spying and his brother Simão and others began attempting to monopolize trade, enslaving Chinese women and children, engaging in piracy, and fortifying the island of Tamão.
 Rumors even circulated that Portuguese were eating the children.
 The Guangzhou administration was charged with driving them off: they bested the Portuguese at the Battle of Tunmen and in Xicao Bay; held a diplomatic mission hostage in a failed attempt to pressure the restoration of the sultan of Malacca, who had been accounted a Ming vassal; and, after placing them in cangues and keeping them for most of a year, ultimately executed 23 by lingchi.
 With the help of local pirates, the "Folangji" then carried out smuggling at Macao, Lampacau, and St John's Island (now Shangchuan), until Leonel de Sousa legalized their trade with bribes to Admiral Wang Bo (汪柏) and the 1554 Luso-Chinese Accord.
 The Portuguese undertook not to raise fortifications and to pay customs dues; three years later, after providing the Chinese with assistance suppressing their former pirate allies, the Portuguese were permitted to warehouse their goods at Macau instead of Guangzhou itself.

 In October 1646, the Longwu Emperor's brother, Zhu Yuyue fled by sea to Guangzhou, the last stronghold of the Ming empire.
 On December 11, he declared himself the Shaowu Emperor, borrowing his imperial regalia from local theater troupes.
-He led a successful offense against his cousin Zhu Youlang but was deposed and executed on 20 January 1647 when the Ming turncoat Li Chengdong (李成棟) sacked the city on behalf of the Qing.
+He led a successful offense against his cousin Zhu Youlang but was deposed and executed on January 20, 1647, when the Ming turncoat Li Chengdong (李成棟) sacked the city on behalf of the Qing.

 The Qing became somewhat more receptive to foreign trade after gaining control of Taiwan in 1683.
 The Portuguese from Macau and Spaniards from Manila returned, as did private Muslim, Armenian, and English traders.
 From 1699 to 1714, the French and British East India Companies sent a ship or two each year; the Austrian Ostend General India Co. arrived in 1717, the Dutch East India Co. in 1729, the Danish Asiatic Co. in 1731, and the Swedish East India Co. the next year.
 These were joined by the occasional Prussian or Trieste Company vessel.
 The first independent American ship arrived in 1784, and the first colonial Australian one in 1788.
-By that time, Guangzhou was one of the world's great ports, organized under the Canton System.
+By that time, Guangzhou was one of the world's greatest ports, organized under the Canton System.
 The main exports were tea and porcelain.
 As a meeting place of merchants from all over the world, Guangzhou became a major contributor to the rise of the modern global economy.
+Guangzhou is the site of the Thirteen Factories, which were the only legal place to conduct foreign trade with China from 1757 to 1842.